Potteries, Shrewsbury and North Wales Railway: Potteries, Shrewsbury and North Wales Railway

-The North Staffordshire Railway observed these developments and encouraged the projection of a subsidiary, the Shrewsbury and Potteries Junction Railway; this line got its authorising Act of 5 July 1865.
+The North Staffordshire Railway observed these developments and encouraged the projection of a subsidiary, the Shrewsbury and Potteries Junction Railway; this line got its authorising act, the Shrewsbury and Potteries Junction Railway Act 1865 (28 & 29 Vict. c. cccxli), on 5 July.
 The Potteries district around Stoke-on-Trent was the NSR's home, and a long line westward through Shrewsbury into north west Wales appeared attractive.
 The Shrewsbury and North Wales Railway would, it seemed, make an ideal partner in this venture that might stretch from Market Drayton.

-The alliance was agreed and progressed through Parliament, gaining authorisation on 16 July 1866, and the result was the Potteries, Shrewsbury and North Wales Railway, commonly abbreviated to "the Potts".
+The alliance was agreed and progressed through Parliament, gaining authorisation in the Potteries, Shrewsbury and North Wales Act 1866 (29 & 30 Vict. c. cci) on 16 July, and the result was the Potteries, Shrewsbury and North Wales Railway (PS&NWR), commonly abbreviated to "the Potts".
 The new company now contemplated extending to Porthmadog.

 The first part of the line, from Shrewsbury to Llanymynech, was opened without ceremony on 13 August 1866; there were four trains each way except Sunday, when there were two.
 The line was double track.
 The line had its own terminus in the grounds of the Shrewsbury Abbey; trains leaving faced a stiff climb at 1 in 47 to get out of the station, to gain sufficient height to pass over the existing main lines, but after that the line was generally level or nearly so.
 There was a connecting spur from the joint line from Wellington.
 The main line of the railway ran parallel to and alongside the Welshpool line on its south side as far as Redhill, where it crossed over the other route and struck northwest.